 County Parks and Recreation along with volunteers from the High-Marq Charter School, Wisconsin Friends of John Muir, the Prairie Enthusiasts, Muir Land Bird Club and others work to remove invasive species from federal, state, county and municipal properties in Marquette County on an annual basis.

-Currenty 5 known Chimney Swift towers are monitored each year.
+Currently five known Chimney Swift towers are monitored each year.
 All owners of these sites have been contacted by the Bird City Administrator in regard to protecting and preserving the towers from demolition.
 Three of the towers are on abandoned properties.
-All 5 are still standing in spite of them not being used by the businesses or owners.
+All five are still standing in spite of them not being used by the businesses or owners.

 Q. Document the establishment of a program to promote the conservation of Purple Martins through research, state of the art management techniques, or public education.